 - The display shows Emergency and the current zone or channel.
-You hear a short mediumpitched tone and the LED blinks red momentarily. - You hear the radio sounds a short low-pitched tone to indicate that the selected channel does not support emergency and rejects to launch emergency mode.
+You hear a short mediumpitched tone and the LED blinks red momentarily. - The radio sounds a short low-pitched tone to indicate that the selected channel does not support emergency and rejects to launch emergency mode.
 The display shows No emergency, if the selected channel does not support emergency.

 When you receive the dispatcher's acknowledgment, the display shows Ack received.
-You hear four tones, the alarm ends, and the radio exits the Emergency Alarm mode.
+Four tones sound, the alarm ends, and the radio exits the Emergency Alarm mode.